 Additional steps are needed if you have a load-bearing wall.
 First, contractors will use 2 x 4’s to create a temporary wall on either side of your current one.
 After removing the sheetrock or plaster, they will install a wooden or steel header beam over the top of the existing framework.
 This will provide enough support so that you can completely remove the studs.

-In some instances, removing a wall involves removing hazardous materials, which should always be handled by a professional.
-If the wall was subjected to water damage, mold may be present, which should be properly remediated by a professional to prevent air contamination in the home.
+In some instances, removal involves removing hazardous materials, which should always be handled by a professional.
+If it was subjected to water damage, mold may be present, which should be properly remediated by a professional to prevent air contamination in the home.
 Mold remediation can cost an average of $1,500 to $3,500, depending on how extensive the contamination is.

 Another possible concern with older homes is the presence of asbestos or lead paint on the wall.
 Both substances can be toxic and should be removed by a professional who knows the proper safety measures and handling the material required.
 Asbestos removal runs on average, anywhere between $400 and $500, depending on the type of asbestos present.
 If you discover the wall has been painted with lead paint, you should have the rest of the home checked and any other lead paint removed.
 Lead paint can result in lead poisoning, which can cause irreversible brain, kidney, and liver damage.
 Depending on the size of your home, you can pay anywhere between $8,000 and $15,000 for lead paint to be removed.

 When you remove a wall, there may be parts of adjoining or perpendicular walls that have become exposed during the process.
 If this is the case, you will likely need to install new drywall over the section to finish the project.
-A professional drywaller can patch the area for around $1.50 to $3.50 per square foot, or it may be included by the company removing the wall.
+A professional drywaller can patch the area for around $1.50 to $3.50 per square foot, or it may be included by the company that you hire for the removal.

 The beams necessary to provide support after removing a load-bearing wall can be a hindrance to your decor.
 Unfortunately, they are a necessity, and removal of them is not an option.
 However, you have a few options to consider if you want to make its appearance less of a nuisance.